opencast-ilias/OpenCast/doc/CONFIGURATION.md

 ##### Debug level
 Level of detail for log entries.
 The log can be found in ILIAS' external data directory (same place where the ilias.log is found) and is titled 'curl.log'.

-##### Request combination level
-Defines the way the plugin is sending requests to fetch events from Opencast (many small/few large requests).
-This has no impact on the functionality but may affect the performance.

-##### Without metadata
-The metadata don't need to be fetched seperately in the latest API versions, therefore this option will improve the performance.
-However, this will lead to an error in previous versions.

-##### Upload chunk size
-The video upload is separated in chunks, whereas one chunk has the here defined size.
-Increasing the chunk size can improve the upload speed.
-Default: 20MB

 ##### Upload via Ingest Nodes
 If enabled, the upload will be executed via Ingest Nodes instead of the external API.
 This improves the load distribution on the Opencast server when uploading multiple files simultaneously.
 Note that the REST endpoint /ingest has to be available for the ILIAS server and the API user.